uyenle5796/AVP2-AudioTerrain/README.md

 4. Open and compile the program in Xcode.
 5. Once compiled, click + hold + move mouse to change the camera angle.

+Note: Please compile at least twice for better results.
 <br>

 ---